Shopping for a new Toyota Prius?

 |$ 22,748||$ 24,200|

-By this point, the Prius shape is well established after 12 years, and its instantly recognizable.
+As a design, the Prius shape is by now well established and instantly recognizable.
 The five-door hatchback has a high, vertical tail, a domed roof, and a smooth front with a minimal air inlet.
 Its whole goal, besides containing four or five people and their goods, is to aerodynamic drag to squeeze every last mile out of each gallon of gasoline.
 The plug-in hybrid model looks identical, save for some trim differences and a charge-port door on the right rear fender that you could easily mistake for a gas door.